hadjigagny93/Marketing-Campaign/README.md

-# Advanced Machine Learning Project : Bénédicte - El Hadji - Juan
+# Advanced Machine Learning Project

 ## Description
 This project is aim to use and assemble most of the tools for Machine Learning learned during the Yotta Academy Bootcamp.